dotnet/android-samples/TvLeanback/README.md

-#Note: this sample is incomplete and uploaded for testing purposes only.
 TvLeanback
 ==========
 This sample shows a basic Android-TV application by showcasing various video provided by Google.

+#Note:
+This sample may crash due to a [bug](https://code.google.com/p/android/issues/detail?id=73920) in the native Android System.

 #Requirements:
 This sample is designed for Android-TV but can run on the Android L developer preview.